opulencephp/Opulence/app/rdev/views/README.md

 ```

 #### Using Template Functions in PHP Code
 You may execute template functions in your PHP code by calling `RDev\Views\Compilers\ICompiler::executeTemplateFunction()`.
-Let's take a look at an example that displays a pretty HTML page title formatted like `My Site | {NAME_OF_PAGE}`:
+Let's take a look at an example that displays a pretty HTML page title formatted like `My Site | NAME_OF_PAGE`:

 ##### Template
 ```